Zhao Ziyang: Tiananmen Square protests

 Zhao attempted to mollify the protesters by engaging in dialogue with student groups.
 He attempted to institute numerous government reforms, including the creation of a special commission to investigate government corruption; but, according to Zhao, the commission was ineffective because "Li Peng and others in his group actively attempted to block, delay and even sabotage the process."
 Zhao attempted to arrange a meeting with Deng in order to convince him to retract Li's "April 26 article".
 He was granted a meeting with Deng on 17 May; but, instead of the private meeting he expected, he found that the entire Standing Committee was present.
 When Zhao advocated modifying the editorial, President Yang Shangkun proposed declaring martial law according to the decision of National People's Congress, which Zhao refused.
 The next day, Zhao wrote a letter to Deng, suggesting he retract the 26 April editorial to reduce tensions between protesters and the government.
 In the letter, Zhao also warned that "imposing harsh measures while a majority of people are adamantly opposed may result in serious repercussions that threaten the fate of the Party and the state."
 He did not receive a reply.

 Deng eventually decided on declaring martial law.
 According to the Tiananmen Papers, the standing committee vote was split 2–2 with one abstention, and retired CCP veterans were called in to determine the vote.
 According to Zhao however, there was no vote, and the decision to declare martial law was illegal according to the Party's rules.

-"We are already old, and do not matter"
+Speech to students

 Shortly before 5 am on 19 May, Zhao appeared in Tiananmen Square and wandered among the crowd of protesters.
 Using a megaphone, he delivered a now-famous speech to the students gathered at the square.
 It was first broadcast through China Central Television nationwide, and reported on by the Xinhua News Agency.
 Below is a translated version: